The colour trend guru’s at Pantone are predicting that the most popular colour of 2019 will be Living Coral.

 CreateLove Designs created our invitation suite and menus with floral designs.
 I had a style in mind for the table number, chair signs, place card names so I reached out to Custom Laser Works who even created a fun guest book alternative. (see down below).
 Bella Linens contributed lovely romantic lace on blush table linens as well as the draping and luxe candelabras!
 I just love this little wooden bar cart from Orange Trunk Vintage, which we styled as a desert and drinks table with their other lovely vintage pieces.
 Fancy some sweet treats by Modern Bake YYC?
 Oh how yummy these were!
 Bringing together this incredible team of vendors to collaborate on this inspiration shoot was so much fun.
 Thank you so much for all of your effort and contributions!

-Holly + Brett are a truly unique couple, so their wedding had to stand out!
+Holly + Brett are a truly unique couple, so their wedding at The Commons had to stand out!
+Exposed brick and pipes made this the perfect statement venue.
 Laid back, sentimental, and so much fun, their wedding incorporated their personalities into every detail.
 Find out what they swapped out instead of the traditional wedding cake, bouquet or guestbook!
-Instead of a traditional bouquet, Holly opted for handmade fabric flowers on her couture dress and to drape everything in flowers and greenery from top to bottom.
-Check out this pretty hanging greenery and ceremony vignette where Holly + Brett said their “I Do’s”

 Marsala has been announced as Pantone’s prediction for the colour of the year for 2015.
 Compared to last year’s color Radiant Orchid, this year’s colour is a much more rich hue.
 It’s deeper and pairs well with metallics. **Just between us darling, that’s a little clue as to a certain wedding inspiration styled shoot that I may have in the works!